Corus Entertainment: Acquisition of Shaw Media

-Attempted sale of French-language channels

-On October 17, 2017, Bell Media announced its intent to acquire Historia and Séries+ from Corus for $200 million, which would have reunited them with the former Astral Media channels Canal D, Canal Vie, Vrak, and Z. Corus stated that the two channels were not part of its "strategic priorities" at this time.
+On October 17, 2017, Bell Media announced its intent to acquire Historia and Séries+ from Corus for $200 million, which would have reunited them with former Astral Media channels such as Canal D, Canal Vie, Vrak, and Z. Corus stated that the two channels were not part of its "strategic priorities" at this time.
 On May 28, 2018, the sale was blocked and rejected by the Competition Bureau, for violating conditions imposed on Bell that prohibits the company from regaining ownership of divested Astral properties for 10 years.

-Expanded partnerships, sale of Shaw Communications share
+Expanded partnerships, sale of Shaw Communications share, and network closures

-On June 13, 2018, The Globe and Mail reported that the Shaw family was exploring the sale of its shares in Corus, in order to fund future expansion of the Freedom Mobile business.
+On June 13, 2018, The Globe and Mail reported that the Shaw family were exploring the sale of its shares in Corus, in order to fund future expansion of the Freedom Mobile business.
 In its third-quarter financial report, Corus reported a year-over-year loss of $91 million, in comparison to a profit of $133 million in 2017.
 Corus also took a $1.013 billion write-down on its broadcasting businesses, resulting in a quarterly loss of $935.9 million, and cut its dividend to 24 cents.
 Doug Murphy acknowledged changes to the market climate for television, and stated that the company would have a larger focus on automated and "microtargeted" advertising sales going forward (in particular, using artificial intelligence to analyze information from set-top boxes to determine the best advertising strategies).

-On March 4, 2019, it was announced that a full-time Canadian version of Adult Swim would be launched.
-The block was shut down on that same day, and relaunched as 24-hour channel on April 1, 2019, replacing the declining channel Action under its existing license.
+On March 4, 2019, Corus announced that Action would be relaunched as Adult Swim on April 1; it marked the first time that the brand—then a block on Cartoon Network—would be used for a 24-hour television channel.

 In May 2019, Shaw announced it would sell its shares in Corus in a secondary offering, at a valuation of $548 million.
 The sale was expected to be completed by the end of the month.

 In June 2019, Corus was announced as a launch partner for Amazon Prime Video Channels in Canada, offering a subscription-based bundle known as StackTV with access to live and on-demand programs from five Global TV stations and eleven Corus specialty services.
 At the same time, Corus would also launch a separate Nickelodeon SVOD channel known as Nick+.

-In July 2019, multiple service providers began notifying their customers that two of Corus' declining specialty channels, IFC Canada and CosmoTV, would cease operations on September 30, 2019.
-In October 2019, FYI announced that it would shutter as well on December 31, 2019.